southbronnxx/southbronnxx/README.md

 ##### I'm a passionate frontend developer with a drive to create intuitive and visually appealing websites.
 ##### Skilled in HTML, CSS, JavaScript, and React.
 Always eager to learn and expand my knowledge in the ever-evolving field of web development.
-##### I'm learning the Rust Programming language and work love to contribute to open-source in anyway I can
+##### I'm learning the Rust Programming language and would love to contribute to open-source in anyway I can
 ##### Let's create something beautiful together 🚀

 ![](https://media.giphy.com/media/3E2cPlvPv37TkNPmNk/giphy.gif)